21st-centuryman/21st-centuryman/README.md

 If you want to follow me, I hope you enjoy this journey.

 ## ⇁  Current status
-- 🔭 I want to make AI more free and open.
+- 🔭 I want to accelerate technological development.
 - 📖 I study electronics and computer science at KTH
 - 🌱 I’m currently working on three projects.
   - Thesis: Writing a ML framework in Rust